Psalm 87:2, “The Lord loves the gates of Zion more than all the dwelling places of Jacob.”

 Carry on with your normal hygiene (hand washing and all).
 Please mind the time.
 Plan on arriving 10 minutes early so that you can sanitize and find your seat.
 An accessible washroom will be available on the main floor.

 Prior to the weekend, you will receive a roster via email confirming your appointed service.

 When you arrive enter through the front (the blue double doors) or the elevator if applicable.

 Please wear a mask.
 They are now mandatory in public places.
 If you do not have a mask there will be masks available for your use at the front door.
 A greeter will offer you a mask if you do not have one.

-At the front door you will meet a masked cheerful greeter armed with hand sanitizer.
+At the door to the sanctuary you will meet a masked cheerful greeter armed with hand sanitizer.

-After sanitization make your way to the sanctuary.
-This is where you will notice the most significant changes.
-There will be no bulletins.
-Also, the sanctuary will look vastly different.
 To maintain social distancing requirements we will be operating at 30% capacity.
 Household units (those whom you live with) will be spaced 2 meters from all other household units.
-Find a grouping of chairs that will best fit the size of your household.
+You will be directed to a set of seats appropriate for your grouping.

 What should I do with my children?

-There will be no childcare, nursery, or Sunday school for the time being.
+There is now childcare for children aged 1-3 years during the first 9am service.
+Please take them straight downstairs to the hall before the start of the service.
+They will be signed in downstairs.
 Children of all ages are most definitely welcome and encouraged to attend corporate worship.
 We will have a service that is shorter in length and more accommodating to the whole family.
 Noises and disruptions are expected as we teach our children to incorporate into a worship service.

 What can I expect the service to be like?